 De-gunk the drain basket.

-The drain basket is often the source of a smelly clogged dishwasher, and it’s found at the base of your dishwasher, usually below the bottom rack.
+The drain basket is often the source of a smelly clogged dishwasher.
+It’s found at the base of your dishwasher, usually below the bottom rack.
 Its cover often resembles an upside-down basket, which either snaps off or is held in place by one or two screws.
 (If the bottom of your machine doesn’t look like this consult your owner’s manual, which you can often download from the manufacturer’s website.)

 Remove the cover, and check for food buildup in the basket beneath.
 Use your hand or a spoon to remove any debris, replace the cover, and run the dishwashing cycle again.

 Note: If you find a lot of food debris in the drain basket, prevent future clogs by pre-rinsing your dishes.
-Most dishwashers manufactured today feature macerators that grind bits of soft wet food, but they don’t have nearly the power of a garbage disposal.
-So even if your machine says you needn’t pre-rinse the dishes, do so anyway to avoid repeatedly cleaning the drain basket.
+Most dishwashers manufactured today feature macerators that grind bits of soft wet food, but they don’t have the power of a garbage disposal.
+Even if your dishwasher’s manual says you needn’t pre-rinse the dishes, do so anyway to avoid repeatedly cleaning the drain basket.

 Check the dishwasher drain hose for kinks.

-A kinked dishwasher drain hose—the lightweight, ribbed plastic hose that connects from the dishwasher’s drain pump to the garbage disposal (or to an air cap)—can prevent water from draining.
+A dishwasher drain hose—the lightweight, ribbed plastic hose that connects from the dishwasher’s drain pump to the garbage disposal (or to an air cap)—can prevent water from draining if it is kinked.
 If something large or heavy was shoved under the sink it might have hampered the dishwasher hose, so explore the area and locate the hose.
-If it’s kinked, try straightening it out manually.
+If it is kinked, try straightening it out manually.